-The takeover of Melbourne Heart by Manchester City is the talk of the A-League, but there are a few major changes we don't expect to see despite the huge announcement
+The takeover of Melbourne Heart by Manchester City is the talk of the A-League, but there are a few major changes we don't expect to see despite the huge announcement1.
+The A-League turns into a one-horse race

 While Heart have gone from boiled lollies to gold-embossed chocolates in terms of financial resources, the restrictions of the salary cap will mean that the new owners will have to be savvy where they spend their money.
 While adding star power to a list is a quick fix, the entrenched issues at the club revolve around staff resourcing and facilities.
 This is where the investment needs to go before the club starts paying seven figure sums for players.